 Useful Accessible Accessories for Education

 When it comes to accessible technology in education for blind and partially sighted students, there’s a lot of choice out there!
 Our Technology in Education pages contain a variety of guides to help you get the most from your studies by embracing what the latest tech has to offer.
-Computers, smartphones and tablets are amazing tools that are likely to play an important role in your learning, but there are many more pieces of technology out there that could make a big difference.
+Computers, smartphones and tablets are amazing tools that are likely to play an important role in your learning.
+But there are many more pieces of technology out there that could make a big difference.
 These useful accessories can all help to super-charge your ability to thrive in education.

 That’s why we’ve created this page, to highlight some of the most useful accessible technology available today that can start making an impact in all areas of your education.